jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 (with name *venv* for example): easier to locate and remember.

 ## B Install the lukeghg python package
-We assume that the working directory will be in /data/shared/\<user\> in sorvi.
+We assume that the working directory will be in /data/shared/\<user\> in sorvi where \<user\> denotes user name.
 For GitHub you need to have *.gitconfig* in your home directory.
 See *G Version control* at the end.

-In what follows `<GHGInventoryDirectory>` denotes the working directory and `<user>` the user name.
-Clone lukeghg from GitHub for example to `/data/shared/<user>/<GHGInventoryDirectory>`.
+Create *GHGInventory* directory and clone lukeghg from GitHub.

 	(lukeghg) prompt% cd /data/shared/<user>
-	(lukeghg) prompt% mkdir <GHGInventoryDirectory>
+	(lukeghg) prompt% mkdir GHGInvenory
-	(lukeghg) prompt% cd <GHGInventoryDirectory>
+	(lukeghg) prompt% cd GHGInventory
 	(lukeghg) prompt% git clone https://github.com/jariperttunen/lukeghg.git

-Create the wheel package for lukeghg and install it to your virtual environment
+Create the *wheel package* for lukeghg and install it to your virtual environment

-	(lukeghg) prompt% cd <GHGInventoryDirectory>/lukeghg/lukeghg
+	(lukeghg) prompt% cd GHGInventory/lukeghg/lukeghg
 	(lukeghg) prompt% python3 setup.py sdist bdist_wheel
 	(lukeghg) prompt% python3 -m pip install --upgrade dist/lukeghg-1.0-py3-none-any.whl

 Now all the command line programs in lukeghg package are available.

+**Tips**: Naturally you can organise your work as you like including directory names.
+But as we will see lukeghg package contains template and configuration files that make the use of command line programs easier.

 ## C Update lukeghg python package